Naomy360/Landingpage/README.md

 # FavTune

 A simple landing page for a music rating website called FavTune created using HTML and CSS.
 The two contributors are Naomy Chepngeno Chesengeny and Jackson McAvoy.
+Work Split: 50/50.